dadrian/tldr.fail/index.md

 but can be broken by a quantum computer.
 Luckily, quantum computers don't exist yet!

+Post-quantum-secure cryptography is (also shortened to post-quantum cryptography), is cryptography that is resistant to quantum computers.
+Due to the power of math, we can design, build, and verify this cryptography using only classical (non-quantum) computers.

+[NIST][nist] recently ran a [competition][nist-competition] to find the best post-quantum cryptographic algorithms, and is in the process of standardizing the winners.
+Some of the winning post-quantum cryptographic algorithms include [Kyber][kyber] for key exchange and key encapsulation, and [Dilithium][dilithium] for digital signatures.
+The IETF is [standardizing][draft-kyber] how to integrate this cryptography into TLS.

 ## Why is this happening now?

 Future quantum computers pose a risk to current Internet traffic through